 Search Our Website

 Humber Arm South is a town in the Canadian province of Newfoundland and Labrador.
-The town had a population of 1,900.
+The town had a population of about 1800.
 Humber Arm South is located in the Bay of Islands, and is in the Bay of Islands electoral district.

 Humber Arm South consists of four communities.